 - Relevance of the proposed project to the mission of AAUW.

-- Applicant shows commitment to the social advancement and economic empowerment of women and girls in her home country as demonstrated by her previous work and her proposed project.
+- Applicant shows commitment to the social advancement and economic empowerment of women and girls in their home country as demonstrated by their previous work and proposed project.

 - Strength of project rationale — the project meets a demonstrable, documented local need.

 - Clarity and creativity of the project design — the project (1) has clear and specific outcomes, (2) is original and/or innovative in its approach to achieving those outcomes, (3) reflects community/target group participation in the development and design of the project, and (4) is ready for implementation.

 - Sustainability/impact of the project—the project has potential for long-term sustainability beyond the grant period.